 Despite the non-linear nature of shifts from traditional to modern fuels, incremental levels of access to energy services can enhance economic growth and welfare.
-The positive effects of basic energy access on welfare include productivity, health, gender equality and education, even though the effects are not always proven to hold in the African context.
-Providing universal access to both electricity and clean cooking devices could save 0.4 million premature deaths (in 2030) that might otherwise be attributed to the use of biomass and other solid fuels, such as charcoal.
+The positive effects of basic energy access on welfare include productivity, health, gender equality and education (Alstone et al. 2015 and literature cited therein), even though the effects are not always proven to hold in the African context (Peters and Sievert 2016).
+Providing universal access to both electricity and clean cooking devices could save 0.4 million premature deaths (in 2030) that might otherwise be attributed to the use of biomass and other solid fuels, such as charcoal (Pachauri et al. 2013).
 In order to achieve universal access in sub-Saharan Africa, investments of USD 19-40 billion per year up until the year 2030 would be required.
-However, in order to achieve this goal, countries in sub-Saharan Africa would need to undergo unprecedented rates of improvement in energy access, contrary to historical observations in other countries and regions.
-It is important to note that providing basic energy access will lead to very limited additional GHG emissions.
+However, in order to achieve this goal, countries in sub-Saharan Africa would need to undergo unprecedented rates of improvement in energy access, contrary to historical observations in other countries and regions (Rao and Pachauri 2017).
+It is important to note that providing basic energy access will lead to very limited additional GHG emissions (Pachauri et al. 2013).